adsanz/leaf/README.md

 | `--fetch-limit <N>` | Concurrent pod fetches | `--fetch-limit 20` |
 | `--batch-size-factor <N>` | Clustering batch multiplier | `--batch-size-factor 6` |
 | `--no-word-filter` | Disable nonsense filtering | `--no-word-filter` |

+> ⚠️ **Important**: Human-readable output shows only cluster representatives and counts.
+To see all log members within clusters, use `--json` mode with optional `--member-limit` to control the number of members displayed per cluster.

 ---